unplugin/unplugin-vue-components/README.md

 </script>
 ```
 > **Note**
-> that by default this plugin will import components from the `src/components` path.
-You can customize this using the `dirs` property in the plugin options.
+> By default this plugin will import components in the `src/components` path.
+You can customize it using the `dirs` option.

 ## TypeScript